47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 Instead of giving a formal academic definition of fuzzing, I'm going to begin with this meme to give you a vague idea of what fuzzing is.

-![This is an alt text.](/images/random.png "Much random") Fuzzing inputs are only random sometimes, but they're bs most of the time.
+![This is an alt text.](/images/random.png "Much random")
+> **Note:** Fuzzing inputs are only random sometimes, but they're bs most of the time.
 A more proper definition can be found [here][1]

 #### But let's begin with a more targeted approach to explore the world of fuzzing.